Innovation-through-understanding/itu-utils/docs/valueObjects.md

 # Value objects

-The libary provides a base type for value objects (simple immutable types that usually wrap one or more primitive values, see [Fowler](https://www.martinfowler.com/bliki/ValueObject.html) for an in-depth explanation of value objects) and also some utility functions to deal with those types.
+The library provides a base type for value objects (simple immutable types that usually wrap one or more primitive values, see [Fowler](https://www.martinfowler.com/bliki/ValueObject.html) for an in-depth explanation of value objects) and also some utility functions to deal with those types.

 ```ts
 type ValueObject<T> = Readonly<{